 The 10 Best Travel Plug Adapters

 This wiki has been updated 34 times since it was first published in April of 2016.
 If you're planning on taking all your mobile devices with you on your next international travel adventure, then you should think about packing one of these universal plug adapters for the trip, too.
 Offering compatibility with almost every country's electrical system, they'll let you set up an impromptu office or entertainment center – or simply charge your phone – wherever you go.
-When users buy our independently chosen editorial picks, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial recommendations, we may earn commissions to help fund the Wiki.

 Editor's Notes